Does Medicare Pay for Bariatric Surgery?

 In addition to the procedure itself, Medicare can cover lab tests, medications, durable medical equipment, hospital room and board as well as post-operative checkups.

-What Are Medicare Requirements for Bariatric Surgery?
+What Are Medicare Requirements for Bariatric Surgery in 2023?

 You must meet certain criteria in order for a bariatric surgery to be covered by Medicare: